sib-swiss/NGS-variants-training/docs/day1/server_login.md

     ```

 ??? done "Answer"
-    Your script should e.g. look like this:
+    Your script should e.g. look like this (I've added some awesome functionality):

     ```sh
     #!/usr/bin/env bash

-    wordlist="here is a list of words resulting in a sentence"
+    WORDLIST="here is a list of words resulting in a sentence"

-    for word in $wordlist
+    for word in $WORDLIST
     do
-      echo $word | tr -d "e"
+      echo "'$word' with e's removed looks like:" echo $word | tr -d "e"
     done
     ```